leanprover/theorem_proving_in_lean4/induction_and_recursion.md

 `let rec` declaration as additional parameters.
 For example, the local variable `a` occurs at `let rec loop`.

-You can also use `let rec` in tactic mode and for creating proofs by induction.
+You can also use `let rec` in tactic mode and for creating proofs by induction:

 ```lean
 # def replicate (n : Nat) (a : α) : List α :=